This post was last updated on February 24, 2023.

 What is the Schengen Zone?

-Here’s the deal – Americans and citizens of many non-EU countries, like Canada, can come to the Schengen Zone of Europe for 90 days in a 180-day period without having to apply for a visa if you’re a tourist.
+Americans and citizens of many non-EU countries, like Canada and the UK, can come to the Schengen Zone of Europe for 90 days in a 180-day period without having to apply for a visa if you’re a tourist.
 Sound simple?

 Well, it’s not.
 Figuring out what countries are in the Schengen Zone is not intuitive.
 It comprises most EU countries, but not all of them.
 And a few non-EU countries are in there too.